 Wire-bound and Carbon Resistors

 Wire-bound resistors: These are made by winding the wires of an alloy on an insulating base.
 These alloys are relatively insensitive to temperature.
-But inconveniently large length is required to make a high resistance.
+But an inconveniently large length is required to make a high resistance.

 Carbon resistors: Carbon resistors are made from a mixture of carbon molded into cylindrical rods by heating.
 These rods are enclosed in a ceramic or plastic jacket.